RubenPera/Device-Drivers/paper/md/research_questions.md

   - How will a finite-state machine send their status to the synchronization-server?
   - How will the synchronization-server send an action to a finite-state machine?

-- How will the functionalities of the device-drivers be implemented?
+- What will be the functionality of the device-drivers be implemented?
   - How can the functionality of device-driver0 be implemented?
   - How can the functionality of device-driver1 be implemented?